groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.8.1 =
+* Fixed: update sanitization of html options that removed html instead of keep it

 = 2.8.0 =
 * Added: stop collecting subscriber IP addresses, there is an option to enable/disable it